 Follow, Follow, Follow, and Share, Share, Share!

-To get your listings seen you need to follow lots of other Poshers and share their items!
+To get your listings seen when you are new, you need to follow lots of other Poshers and share their items!
 Poshmark is a great community of buyers and sellers and you will get lots of shares and follows this way.

 Share your items to a Posh Party!
 Posh Parties happen often and when you can you want to share your listings to them!
 Most parties have themes so you have to fit the theme to share to that particular Posh Party.